 - Polar Night Jet Stream (in 100 latitude) (located in Stratosphere around 25km height)

 - Somali Low Level Jet Stream (100 latitude) (located in lower Troposphere around 5km height)

 Except in Tropical Easterly Jet Streams, the wind blows from West to East in all the Jet streams.
 All the Jet streams are permanent in nature, present

 throughout the year except the Polar Night Jet Stream which is present only in the night.

 Significance of Jet Streams

-- Jet streams influence the weather at ground level.
+- Jet streams of the world influence the weather conditions at ground level.
 All Planetary, Secondary and Local winds are influenced by Jet streams.
 As an example, Monsoon is

 influenced by different Jet streams.